McNamara84/elmo/README.md

     - Create a new MySQL-user for the installation: `CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';`
     - Granting rights to this user: `GRANT CREATE ON your_database.* TO 'username'@'localhost';` and save with `FLUSH PRIVILEGES;`
     - Optional: confirm the creation of the database while being logged in as the new user: `SHOW DATABASES;`
-  #### 4. Setting up the `helper_functions.php` file
+  #### 4. Setting up the `.env` file
   - Download all files from this repository into the `htdocs`or`www`folder of your webserver.
-  - Create `helper_functions.php`:
+  - Create `.env`:
-     - Copy the entire contents of `sample_helper_functions.php` which is located in the first level of the ELMO repository and save it as `helper_functions.php` in the same directory.
+     - Copy the entire contents of `.env.sample` which is located in the first level of the ELMO repository and save it as `.env` in the same directory.
   - Adjust the database connection:
-    - Open the `helper_functions.php` file with a text editor and modify the database connection settings according to your database name, user, password and host.
+    - Open the `.env` file with a text editor and modify the database connection settings according to your database name, user, password and host.
 The default MySQL user ist 'root'.
 Change this to the MySQL-user you just created in step 3.
 The host value typically remains as 'localhost'.
   #### 5. Setting up the application
   - Access the installation script in your browser as follows: `http://localhost/your_directory/install.html`.
 This script will automatically create the required tables in the database you specified in step 3.
 In addition, three test datasets are installed through `install.html` if you chose this option.
   #### 6. Delete installation files
   - Please delete `install.php` and `install.html` after successfully creating the database.
   #### 7. (Optional) Creating an API key for the automatically generated time zone selection
   - Sign up for a free API key at [timezonedb.com](https://timezonedb.com/).
 After registration, you should receive an email with your account data including your API key.
-  - Insert your API key in `helper_functions.php`in the according line.
+  - Insert your API key in `.env` in the according line.
   #### 8. Creating a Google Maps JS API key
   - Get a Google Maps JS API key via the [Google Cloud Console](https://console.cloud.google.com).
 To do this, create a project, enable the Google Maps JavaScript API and get your API key.
-  - Insert your Google Maps API key in the corresponding line in the `helper_functions.php`file.
+  - Insert your Google Maps API key in the corresponding line in the `.env`file.
   #### 9. Accessing the metadata editor
   - After the installation is complete, you should be able to access the metadata editor in your browser at `http://localhost/your_directory`.
-  - Settings may be modified in `helper_functions.php`.
+  - Settings may be modified in `choice.php`.
   </details>
 </details>